 By Brad Larsen

 “If your actions inspire others to dream more, learn more, do more, and become more, you are a leader.”

 Being a great manager in business is quite an accomplishment.
 Great managers get things done efficiently and effectively.
 Great organizations need great management.
 However, great management does not necessarily make a great organization.

 For an organization to be great, it must also have great leadership.
-Leaders have vision and willing followers.
+Leaders have a vision and willing followers.
 They look beyond the here and now to see the vast potential of their organization.
 Leaders accomplish their goals in ways different from managers.

 Managers use systems to drive their employees to achieve the goals of the organization.
 Leaders, on the other hand, challenge their employees by creating a compelling vision and then unlocking their employees’ potential.

 The skills required to be a leader are no secret.
 Anyone can learn what leaders do and apply the skills themselves.
 Here are some of the skills of true leaders:

 • Leaders recognize the potential in others.
 They believe that each person is valuable, able, and responsible.
 Leaders recognize that each person has untapped skills that can be harnessed to achieve organizational goals — and at a profit.
 A leader must have the courage to look for hidden abilities by observing, monitoring, and, most important, listening.

 • Leaders empower people across the board.
 This means they don’t play favorites.
 They are seen as fair, even-handed, and inspiring.
 They empower their people to see themselves in positive ways, as competent, productive, and important.
 They unleash the natural energy within all employees by clearing away the roadblocks to creativity, innovation, and motivation.